 8. Don’t Overthink the Interviewer’s Body Language

 “If the interviewer appears like someone else is distracting them off-screen, you could take that like, ‘they’re not paying attention to me.
 They’re uninterested in me.
 I’m not doing a good job in this interview.
 Oh, no, I’m having a panic attack.’
-You could start spinning things over in your head that aren't true at all because you have so little context,” she added.
+You could start spinning things over in your head that aren’t true at all because you have so little context,” Sikowitz said.

 9. Send a Follow-Up Thank-You Email Within 24 Hours

 After your virtual interview, give yourself a high five.
-Then, draft a thank-you email that expresses your appreciation for the interviewer’s time and consideration, and make a plan to send it to them the next day.
+Then, draft a thank-you email that expresses your appreciation for the interviewer’s time and consideration, and make a plan to send it to them within 24 hours (the earlier the better).
 Hopefully you hear back from them relatively soon — with an invitation to the next round of interviews.